-Catch the Rain offers cash rebates for simple projects that protect our streams.
-Plant trees, grow native flowers, or install a rain garden, small steps that make a big difference!
+Catch the Rain offers cash incentives for projects that protect our streams.
+Plant trees, convert lawn to native plants, or install a rain garden, small steps that make a big difference!

 In contrast, rain falling on forests and meadows gradually soaks into the sponge-like soils; pollutants are filtered out, groundwater is replenished, and stream water swings between flood and drought levels are evened out, preserving more constant stream flows and protecting aquatic life.

-The Catch the Rain invites White Clay watershed homeowners to learn more about green stormwater projects through on site property visits.
-During your site visit we will explain simple practices you can undertake to improve water quality in your neighborhood and explain how you can apply for rebates to install these Green Stormwater Infrastructure practices including:
+We invite White Clay Creek watershed landowners to learn more about practices that support a healthier watershed through on site property visits.
+During your site visit we will explain simple practices you can undertake to improve water quality and habitat in your neighborhood including:

 rain barrels,